AVON FIGURAL BOTTLES

 For more information on Avon bottle prices, I would suggest Bud Hastin’s Avon Collector’s Encyclopedia, 18th Edition (2007) which is no longer in hardcopy but is available for sale online as an e-book digital download.

-To return to my Homepage, please click here.
+To return to my website Home Page, please click here.

-To access the main “Glass Bottle Marks” pages, (an alphabetical listing of glass manufacturer’s marks) click here which takes you to “Page One”.
+To search the main “Glass Bottle Marks” pages, (an alphabetical listing of glass manufacturer’s marks) please click here which takes you to “Page One”.